ReeceDeveloper/Rust-Plugins/Plugins/RustTime/README.md

   "(3).
 If enabled, set the static time.": 12,
   "(4).
 Speed up Rust's night phase?": false,
   "(5).
 If enabled, set how long night should last (minutes).": 15, "(6).
-Announce when the time becomes faster?": true }
+Announce when the time becomes faster?": true, "(7).
+Announce when the time returns to normal?": true }
 ```